bauxiteDYS/SM-NT-Bhop-Mode/README.md

 - `!myscores` to get your scores in console, `0.0` if no record is set.
 - `!reset` to teleport back to spawn and reset your hop, can be used at any time.
 - `!setspawn` to set a new location for your reset teleport, just move to any location that is on the ground and not close to / in the start/finish lines and while not hopping and use the command.
-- `kill`, `retry` (in console) or switch to spectator and back (!s, !n) to change class, as the map should be in warmup mode.
+- `kill`, `retry` (in console) or switch to spectator and back (`!s` then `!n`) to change class, as the map should be in warmup mode.

 **Info:**
 - If you have a bad start, you can hop back over the start line or use `sm_reset` (you can bind it to a key), which resets your time and gives you full aux.
-Times only count from when the plugin prints the "Timer" countdown in the center of the screen.
-- Health dropping to 50 is a sign that your time is being recorded, in addition to a timer and speedometer appearing in the centre of your screen.
+- The timer appearing in the center of the screen is a sign that your time is being recorded, in addition to health dropping to 50.

 **Instructions for Server Operators:**
 - Add plugin and _bhop maps to the server, whenever they are voted the plugin should activate otherwise it does nothing